joshi1983/IARRCSim/README.md

 To get this working on your computer without recompiling, do the following:
 1. Download this repository as a zip file.
+2. Extract the file anywhere you want.
-1. Open build/Windows/IARRC_Sim.exe
+1. Open build/Windows/IARRC_Simulator/IARRC_Sim.exe

-To build from source, open the source project with either CodeBlocks or Visual Studio.
+To build from source, open the source project with [Code::Blocks](https://www.codeblocks.org/downloads/).  source/IARRC Simulator.cbp is the project file.

 DEPENDENCIES: